-A Simple 28-pin EEPROM Programmer kit - read ROMs, or read/write EEPROMs.Designed by Ferret Labs, Ships from United Kingdom
+A Simple 28-pin EEPROM Programmer kit - read ROMs, or read/write EEPROMs.Designed by Ferret Labs in United Kingdom

 What is it?
 It's a simple EEPROM programmer shield, designed to sit on top of an Arduino Mega 2560.
 The kit includes PCB, 28-way ZIF socket (option of budget or high-quality versions), header pins,...Read More…